chuynh18/JSMethods/README.md

 `substring` - extracts a substring between two specified indices and returns it<br>
 `toLocaleLowerCase`† - skipping, see toLowerCase<br>
 `toLocaleUpperCase`† - skipping, see toUpperCase<br>
 `toLowerCase`* - converts a string to lowercase letters.
-Only handling letters of the English alphabet.
+Only handling letters of the English alphabet.<br>
 `toUpperCase`* - converts a string to uppercase letters.
-Only handling letters of the English alphabet.
+Only handling letters of the English alphabet.<br>
+`trim` - given an input string, removes leading and trailing whitespaces, then returns a new string<br>